-According to Cruz, athletes who only use land rehabilitation seem to be a step behind those who are able to utilize aquatic therapy.
-One of the main reasons for this is that when training in the safe environment of a HydroWorx pool athletes are able to begin more advanced exercises much sooner than they would on land.
-Here is a timeline of what aquatic rehabilitation for an ACL might entail:
+According to Cruz, athletes who only use land rehabilitation seem to be a step behind those who benefit from aquatic therapy.
+When training in the safe environment of a HydroWorx pool, athletes can begin advanced exercises much sooner than they would on land.
+Here’s a timeline of what aquatic rehabilitation for an ACL might entail:

 - 4-6 weeks: walking, balancing

 - 6-8 weeks: jogging